Does your jurisdiction maintain a list of trusted entities to qualify e-signatures?

 Please provide a quick overview of the law, i.e., types of contracts that qualify for use with e-signature.

 Indonesian law acknowledges 2 types of e-signatures i.e. Certified and Uncertified E-Signatures.
 The main difference between both types lies in the evidentiary value before the court.
-Generally Non-Certified e-signatures are relatively weak for evidentiary purposes.
-Non-Certified e-Signature must be able to be authenticated to be accepted by the courts as evidence.
+Generally non-certified e-signatures are relatively weak for evidentiary purposes.
+Non-Certified e-signature must be able to be authenticated to be accepted by the courts as evidence.

 What is the legality of e-signatures in your jurisdiction?
 Are there key exceptions?